Hidden heart cupcakes

 - 22cm x 22cm square tin (for the red sponge)

-- Preheat your oven to 160C, gas 3 and grease your brownie tin.
+- To make this cupcake recipe, preheat your oven to 160C, gas 3 and grease your brownie tin.

 - Add all the ingredients into a large mixing bowl and mix on a medium speed until smooth.
 Add in ½ tsp of food colouring at a time to get your desired red colour.
 If you want a darker red add a little more.